jdevfullstack-tutorials/imac-review/README.md

 to perfection.
 I really love the way they designed it as simple as possible.

-The bezel is another issue for the others who don't truly understand.
+The bezel is an issue for the others who don't truly understand.
 It's negligible for that size and it actually helps you focus because you think that it's not large